nikDemyankov/ESORaidplanner-discord/README.md

 ### Required Settings

 ```
 -t | --bot-token <value>     The token used for authentication with Discord.
+-c | --client-token <value>  The authorization token for connecting to ESO Raidplanner.
 ```

 ### Optional Settings